-The Company's mortgages with Bank of New England, DuQuoin State Bank, and South Porte Bank are personally guaranteed by the CEO.
+The Company's mortgages with Bank of New England, DuQuoin State Bank are personally guaranteed by the CEO.
+The CEO had also guaranteed the South Porte Bank Mortgage prior to its repayment in May 2023.

 (18) COMMITMENTS AND CONTINGENCIES

 Maryland Litigation